Xeus-Territory/ntma_anomaly/README.md

 # NTMA_Anomaly
 # Network Traffic Monitor and Analysis on anomaly detection for scaling infrastructure

+# NOTICE: Project is archived, new update can be available in [wouops](https://github.com/Xeus-Territory/wouops)

 *This repo is creature of by [@me](https://github.com/Xeus-Territory) and [@markpage2k1](https://github.com/MarkPage2k1).
 This is opensource, experimental and not have limited, so if you want contributed with me and mark, contact me.*

 ## Purpose: